 Example of a Java program using PipedOutputStream to send data to PipedInputStream

-Here is an example of a Java program that uses a PipedOutputStream to send data to a PipedInputStream.
-This program creates two threads: one to write data to the PipedOutputStream, and another to read data from the PipedInputStream.
+Here is a Java program demonstrating how to use `PipedOutputStream` and `PipedInputStream` to send data from one stream to the other.
+The program uses two threads: one to write data to the `PipedOutputStream` and another to read it from the `PipedInputStream`.

 public static void main(String[] args) {